 - Instead of selecting specific images by name, you can instead select relevant filters from the image category & compliance.
 Compliance may be FIPS or STIG compatibility.

-Select images by name from the list.
+- Select images by name from the list.

 - Then - select the action and proceed as explained below.

-Trigger action by vulnerability fix
+By vulnerability fix

 You can set an action to trigger in response to a vulnerability fix.- Select Actions in the left menu.
 Then select Create Action and fill out the form as follows.